Azure-Samples/azd-ai-starter-basic/README.md

 ## Disclaimers

+**Trademarks** This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft’s Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party’s policies.

 To the extent that the Software includes components or code used in or derived from Microsoft products or services, including without limitation Microsoft Azure Services (collectively, “Microsoft Products and Services”), you must also comply with the Product Terms applicable to such Microsoft Products and Services.
 You acknowledge and agree that the license governing the Software does not grant you a license or other right to use Microsoft Products and Services.
 Nothing in the license or this ReadMe file will serve to supersede, amend, terminate or modify any terms in the Product Terms for any Microsoft Products and Services.

 You must also comply with all domestic and international export laws and regulations that apply to the Software, which include restrictions on destinations, end users, and end use.
 For further information on export restrictions, visit <https://aka.ms/exporting>.